top of page

 Breanna Bowden, Clerk

-Preliminary Hearings are held in District Court before the four District Court Judges: Don Rizzardi, Patty Demos, Patrick Tuten, and Linda Coats .
+Preliminary Hearings are held in District Court before the four District Court Judges: Don Rizzardi, Patty Demos, Linda Coats, and a visiting judge .
 These hearings are held in felony cases at the request of the defendant to determine"probable cause."
 This hearing is held when the case has not yet been presented to the Madison County grand jury.
 If the grand jury hears the case and finds probable cause before the preliminary hearing can be scheduled, the defendant is not entitled to the preliminary hearing.

 The preliminary hearing gives the defendant and his or her attorney an opportunity to hear a portion of the evidence the state has against the defendant in the case, and can have a bearing on how the defense is prepared.
 Last year, defense attorneys made an agreement with the District Attorney's Office to waive preliminary hearings when possible and when all "discovery," or evidence pertaining to the case, had been delivered to the defendant's attorney.
 This reduces the number of preliminary hearings required and provides the defendant with the information desired.